 Blood tests, swabs, urine samples or imaging — your GP arranges what fits and shares the timeline at the appointment.

-Prescriptions sent electronically to your pharmacy after the call.
+Treatment arranged with your pharmacy after the call.
 Sick notes issued at the visit.
 Specialist referral letters written the same day when needed.

 Sources: NHS Hay fever · NICE CKS Allergic rhinitis